AGILITY TRAINING: A COMPREHENSIVE APPROACH

 Agility represents one of the most complex and multifaceted physical qualities in human performance.
 While frequently mentioned alongside speed and quickness in training literature, agility demands unique considerations and methodologies that extend beyond simple locomotor abilities.
-Contemporary sports science has evolved significantly in its conceptualization of agility, transitioning from viewing it as merely “quick feet” to recognizing it as a sophisticated integration of perceptual-cognitive processes and physical capacities (Young et al., 2015).
+Contemporary sports science has evolved significantly in its conceptualization of agility, transitioning from viewing it as merely “quick feet” to recognizing it as a sophisticated integration of perceptual-cognitive processes and physical capacities.

 Agility can be formally defined as: “The ability to efficiently initiate, transition between, and terminate multi-directional movements in response to external stimuli within unpredictable environments while maintaining postural control and optimal body positioning.”